BassHous3/taggarr/README.md

 >
 > - **You have no idea which of your content is dubbed?**
 >
-> - **Not sure if Sonarr got the right dub?**
+> - **Or not sure if Sonarr got the right dub?**
 >
 > **Don't worry, I got you covered.**

 Started this project for the exact questions above, that I had.
 I felt other people could make use of it as well and here we are.

-Taggarr is a tool for scanning and tagging your media content whether if your media is dubbed in English, in another language, or containing only original audio using Sonarr and Kodi standard tagging.
+Taggarr is a tool for scanning and tagging your media content whether if your media is dubbed in English (ONLY!
+Stay tuned for updates) or not.
+If Taggarr finds another language it will mark it as "wrong-dub" using Sonarr and Kodi standard tagging.

-The current main purpose of Taggarr, is to have the option to filter your shows based on being dubbed or not using tags within your Sonarr or media player.
-It also serves the purpose to manage and keep track of which shows are dubbed or wrongly dubbed in another language.
+This way, you can filter your shows based on if they're dubbed or not, using tags within your Sonarr (for managing) or any media player that supports tag (for watching).
+Taggarr will also save all the information in a JSON file and will tell you which show and language is the wrong-dub.

 <br>